Dierdan History, Family Crest & Coats of Arms

 The surname Dierdan was first found in Lancashire at Dearden, near Edenfield, Bury where the name derives from the Old English word "deor" meaning "deer," and "denu", which meant "valley," collectively meaning "the valley of the deer."

-Important Dates for the Dierdan family
+Early History of the Dierdan family

 This web page shows only a small excerpt of our Dierdan research.
 Another 81 words (6 lines of text) covering the years 1281 and 1130 are included under the topic Early Dierdan History in all our PDF Extended History products and printed products wherever possible.